Hydrangea Pests

 Treating Slugs on Hydrangeas

 Spider mites are tiny insects that are almost invisible to the naked eye.
-These tiny bugs live underneath leaves of the hydrangeas, where they spin protective silk webs.
-The webs are the best way to tell if spider mites are the problem.
+These tiny bugs live underneath the leaves of hydrangeas, where they spin protective silk webs.
+The webs are the best way to tell if spider mites are present.
 These insects will puncture the plant cells to feed, which damages the leaves.

 Treating Spider Mites on Hydrangeas

 Ladybugs are the best way to control spider mites.
 We recommend planting other plants that will attract ladybugs around your garden.
-Or you can also purchase ladybugs to release in your yard.
-That is the best way to control spider mites without having to resort to using insecticides, which may harm other insects that are helpful to have in your yard.
+Or you can purchase ladybugs to release in your yard.
+Attracting beneficial predators is the best way to control spider mites without having to resort to using insecticides, which may harm other insects that are helpful to have in your yard.

 Spider mites like hot and dry conditions as well.
 So you can often prevent the bugs from making a home on your hydrangea by keeping the plants well watered throughout the summer.